-The consolidated undrained (CU) triaxial test results demonstrate the relationship between deviator stress and axial strain, as depicted in Figure 12, across various confining pressures and wetting and drying cycles.
+The consolidated-undrained (CU) triaxial test results demonstrate the relationship between deviator stress and axial strain, as depicted in Figure 12, across various confining pressures and wetting and drying cycles.
 Most stress-strain responses exhibit strain-hardening behaviours.
-Notably, the highest deviator stress was measured for a single wd cycle, after which the deviator stress consistently decreases with increasing wd cycles, regardless of the cell pressure.
-At one wd cycle, the effective cohesion was measured as 10 kN/m2, and the effective angle of internal friction was 29.1 degrees.
-While the effective cohesion of the soil remains constant, the effective angle of internal friction diminishes with increasing wd cycles, as depicted in Figures 13 and 14.
-Following 15 wd cycles, the effective cohesion is 13 kN/m2, and the effective angle of internal friction diminishes to 18.5 degrees, marking a 36% reduction in the soil's internal friction angle.
-The effective angle of internal friction of the repacked soil (at 0 wd cycle) closely resembles that of severely deteriorated soil (at 15 wd cycles).
+Notably, the highest deviator stress was measured for a single wd cycle, after which the deviator stress consistently decreased with increasing wd cycles regardless of the cell pressure.
+At one wd cycle, the effective cohesion was measured as 10 kN/m^2 , and the effective angle of internal friction was 29.1 degrees.
+While the effective cohesion of the soil remained constant, the effective angle of internal friction diminished with increasing wd cycles, as depicted in Figure 13.
+Following 15 wd cycles, the effective cohesion was 13 kN/m^2 , and the effective angle of internal friction diminished to 18.5 degrees, marking a 36% reduction in the soil's internal friction angle.
+The effective angle of internal friction of the repacked soil (at 0 wd cycle) closely resembled that of severely deteriorated soil (at 15 wd cycles).

 Figure 12.
-The deviator stress (kPa) is graphed against axial strain (%) measured using consolidatedundrained triaxial tests for different wetting-drying cycles under cell pressures of (a) 50 kPa, (b) 100 kPa, and (c) 200 kPa.
+The deviator stress (kPa) is graphed against axial strain (%) measured using consolidated-undrained triaxial tests for different wetting-drying cycles under cell pressures of (a) 50 kPa, (b) 100 kPa, and (c) 200 kPa.